klammm/all-things-random/src/content/11-dotenv-circleci.md

 This is a good introduction to security practices when developing for the web.
 Ideally, we wouldn't need any protection but we live in a world where others might want to exploit vulnerabilities.

 Thanks for reading and stay safe!

+A complete list of changes can be found [here](https://github.com/klammm/all-things-random/pull/20).